jcs-instructor/mobtimer/backlog.md

 ----------

-- [ ] Cancel timer after started (reset back to full time remaining, and put time back to "00:00" / ready state)
+- [ ] Add sound when time expires

+- [ ] Deploy (as single repo) - Once this is done, we can  start using it ourselves when pair programming together :-)

 - [ ] Participants
   - MobTimer